 In Michigan many grandparents believe there is a right they have simply by the way of the biological connection to the child.
 Of course in many, not all, cases it is best for the child to have some relationship with grandparents, but the law is very strict when it comes to grandparents rights.

 Some grandparents have been known to use the probate courts see their grandchildren by trying to show the parents are unfit.
 These types of cases should only be addressed using an attorney as there are risk of losing parental custody rights.
-An attorney at the Law Offices of Steven A Heisler, Esq PLLC can asset with these types of cases at all levels, representing parents or grandparents.
+An attorney at the Heisler Law Group can asset with these types of cases at all levels, representing parents or grandparents.